Skip to main content

 Permissions in our digital system

-All volunteers will have access to our new digital system and will be expected to sign in to manage their own membership and complete learning.
+All volunteers have access to our digital system and are expected to sign in to manage their own membership and complete learning.
 Some volunteers will have further permissions to the system features depending on which team(s) they’re in, and what their role is in that team.

 Helpful resources